nre-learning/nrelabs-curriculum/lessons/workflows/lesson-33-quickdeviceinventory/stage1/guide.md

 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

-Thats it....Easy Peasy Lemon squeezy!! :)
+That's it....Easy Peasy Lemon squeezy!! :)

 In the next lab, we'll take these same concepts to support gathering information from multiple devices.